 Several variables are used for a parsimonious look at firm observed heterogeneity.
 The firm's economic performance is accounted by labor productivity (Gouveia, 2019), total factor productivity7 (Levinsohn and Petrin, 2003), investment, turnover, employment through EFTW (Equivalent Full-Time Workers), fixed assets, total assets, and wages.
-Equally important for one year that were not treated on the year before, from 2014 to 2017, to achieve desirable statistical power.
+Equally important for characterization are the following variables: EBITDA, debt-to-asset ratio, firm sector of activity (using the portuguese code for sectoral activity - CAE), firm age, ability to provide collateral, leverage, existence of credit, and share of long-term credit.8